barryclark/jekyll-now/_posts/2021-09-11-11-extra-ckad-prep.md

 Note that I won't go into Kubernetes concepts in this blog post.
 If you want to learn, you'll have to learn that yourself with this helpful guide. ;)

+*Update 24 Sept 2021:* I passed the CKAD! :-) Due to daytime construction near my home, I took the exam in the evening, which is not my preferred test-taking time.
+However, I generally felt better taking the exam this time around.
+I already knew the intense pace it would bring, so the adrenaline didn't turn to nerves this time around.
+I also already knew the material conceptually and in practice for a few years now, which contributed to the confidence.
+Monst importantly, I don't have to retake the intense exam for another 3 years!

+*Update 24 Sept 2021:* Note that this guide was compiled before the [changes to the CKAD exam at the end of September 2021](https://training.linuxfoundation.org/ckad-program-change-2021/).
+The study plan is agnostic to the exam content, and the practice problems are still applicable for a good 80% of the exam.
+For the other 20%, the following have been recently added to the CKAD:
+* *Discover and use resources that extend Kubernetes (CRD).* This is cool to highlight the extensibility of the platform.
+I learned this conceptually, but never had to implement this in the exam or in a professional project.
+* *Use the Helm package manager to deploy existing packages.* If you've used Kubernetes in a job, you'll likely come across Helm.
+It is the equivalent of a YAML templating tool.
+* *Use Ingress rules to expose applications.* A type of network resource used to expose web applications with a provided DNS name, and slightly higher-level than Services.
+* *Understand API deprecations.* The CKAD disables the use of deprecated CLI and API functions.
+It looks like the exam will test on how to handle version deprecation scenarios.
+* Other topics were more explicitly stated or clarified.
+As long as you know how to deploy pods and deployments, you will be able to handle a majority of cases.

 ### Background

 Kubernetes is a container management platform software.
 It addresses the issue of how to manage containers and applications.
 How should they be deployed, maintained, scaled, accessed, etc.?
 Kubernetes provides a soltuion through a comprehensive and extensible platform, alongside a lot of nautical-themed jargon.